jetify-com/devbox/docs/app/docs/ide_integration/vscode.md

 ### Setting up Terminal

-To make sure the compiling and running your Java project happens inside devbox.
-We have to use a terminal.
-The following steps show how to run a Java application in Eclipse terminal but the steps are not exclusive to Eclipse and can be used by any unix terminal.
+The following steps show how to run a Java application in a devbox shell using the VS Code terminal.
+Note that most of these steps are not exclusive to VS Code and can also be used in any Linux or macOS terminal.

 1. Open VS Code terminal (`ctrl + shift + ~` in MacOS)
 2. Navigate to the projects root directory using `cd` command.